denis-mwangi/PYTHON-Assignments/README.md

 ### Reg : ENG-219-008/2023

 -  This is a repo containg all the five assignments on kaggle in the module intro to programming.
+-  It also contains the assignment lab work given